top1944/duckuments/docs/atoms_80_fall2017_info/30_class_journal_ETH.md

 The next step for the students is to do the onboarding instructions in [](#first-steps-for-students).

-### Pointers to reading materials

-TODO:

-## Mon Sep 2?: Lecture on system architectures {status=draft}

-Note: this is a draft.
-Don't read it yet!

-Assigned: Dzenan Lapandic

-### Preparation

-None.

-### Material presented in class

-TODO:

-### Pointers to reading materials

-TODO:

-### Questions and answers

-Comment: TA: Write here the FAQs that students have.

 ## Wed Sep ?: Duckiebox distribution and group intro {status=draft}